ISLANDS: Non-Places Game Cover

 • “Replayability is also not really a thing; there seems to be no difference in results based on how you interact with the landscapes.”

 The music in the game is generally considered unremarkable, with some users noting that it lacks the appeal to be enjoyed outside of gameplay.
-While it contributes to the atmosphere, it is not memorable or relaxing, leaving a mixed impression overall.
+While the atmosphere and art are praised, the sounds and music do not stand out as particularly relaxing or memorable.

 • “It's not like you're going to hunt down the soundtrack and pop those tunes on at the gym, oh hells no.”